opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/support/README.md

 - Guaranteed availability and resolution time based on SLA
 - Priority development and escalation
 - Dedicated senior support team
-- Consulting and training for proactive issue prevention
+- Consulting and training for proactive issue prevention (there may be extra fees applicable)

+## How to receive support

+Please write us an email to support@openproject.com to get help with your OpenProject Enterprise on-premises edition.
+Include a detailed description as well as screen-shots, where necessary.

 ## Support ticket (only for Premier Support and Corporate Support)

-You can create a support ticket on https://community.openproject.com/projects/openproject/.
+You can create a support ticket on our community platform.
+Please contact us for details.
 You first need to register on the OpenProject Community edition to create a support ticket.

-## E-mail support

-Please write us an email to support@openproject.com to get help with your OpenProject Enterprise on-premises edition.

 ## Contact us